What do you give a beekeeper? Looking for gifts for beekeepers but not sure what to give?

 Even though we don’t name them as you would a puppy, we sure do love them.

-So naturally, if you want to show your appreciation for your favorite Beekeeper, get something that speaks to the honey bee.
-Still not clear?
+So naturally, if you want to show your appreciation for your favorite Beekeeper, get something that speaks to the honey bee and beekeeping itself.

 |